AdobeDocs/campaign-standard.it-IT/help/sending/using/computing-the-sending-date.md

    ![](assets/send-time_opt_segment_dates.png)

-1. Trascinate e rilasciate un’attività di consegna **tramite e-** mail nel flusso di lavoro per aprirla.
+1. Drag and drop an **Email delivery** activity into your workflow and open it.
 Consultate la sezione [Invio](../../automating/using/email-delivery.md) e-mail.
 1. Fate clic sulla **[!UICONTROL Schedule]** sezione nel dashboard e-mail e selezionate **[!UICONTROL Messages to be sent automatically on the date specified below]**.
 1. Nel **[!UICONTROL Start sending from]** campo, definire una data di contatto.
 1. Dal menu a discesa Ottimizzazione tempo di invio, scegliete **[!UICONTROL Send at a custom date defined by a formula]**.